-A glimpse into the history of Lancaster Castle and its use as a place of punishment offers a revealing insight into the nation’s changing attitudes towards crime in general, as well as religious and cultural beliefs through the centuries.
+A glimpse into the history of Lancaster Castle and its use as a place of punishment offers a revealing insight into the nation’s changing attitudes towards crime and punishment, as well as religious and cultural beliefs through the centuries.

-The castle has been the scene of notable trials, scores of executions and has housed prisoners of various categories until as recently as 2011.
+The castle has been the scene of notable trials, hundreds of executions and has housed prisoners of various categories until as recently as 2011.

-Our guided tours unlock the fascinating, often macabre heritage of this imposing, historically significant monument.
+Our guided tours unlock the fascinating, and often macabre, heritage of this imposing and historically significant monument.

 Crime & Punishment

-Lancaster Castle provides a unique snapshot of the history of the judiciary and penal reform in the UK.
-It has been a place of adjudication and incarceration for centuries and still houses one of the oldest working crown courts in the country.
+Lancaster Castle provides a unique snapshot of the history of the judiciary and prison reform in the UK.
+It has been a place of justice and incarceration for centuries and still houses one of the oldest working crown courts in the country.

-Lancaster Castle has served as a prison since the mid-17th century.
-Its latest incarnation was as HMP Lancaster, a Category C prison which was operational on this site right up until late 2011.
+Lancaster Castle has served as a prison since the 12th century.
+Its latest incarnation was as HMP Lancaster, a Category C prison which was operational on this site right up until March 2011.

 Until 1800, condemned criminals at Lancaster were executed at a place called Gallows Hill, on the moors close to Williamson Park